 5. Cognitive Behavioural Therapy (CBT)

-Cognitive Behavioural Therapy (CBT) works by addressing the thoughts and behaviours that fuel anxiety.
+Cognitive Behavioural Therapy (CBT) works by addressing the thoughts and behaviors that fuel anxiety.
 It focuses on identifying and challenging negative thought patterns and beliefs, thereby reducing anxiety symptoms.
 This structured approach helps you develop practical skills to manage and reduce anxiety.

 CBT is highly effective in treating anxiety because it empowers you to become your own therapist.
 By actively engaging in this process, you can learn to modify your thinking, respond to stress more positively, and overcome fears and worries.